HassanAlkuheli/HassanAlkuheli/README.md

 # 💫 About Me:
 I am a Software Engineer focused on building scalable, secure, and high-performance systems.
 My approach is practical: I choose the right tool for the job to deliver software that works reliably under load.

+Backend Engineering:

+My primary expertise lies in architecting robust, distributed backends.
+I have deep experience building high-concurrency services using Go, Rust, and Zig, as well as enterprise-grade APIs with Python, Java, and C#.
+I focus on performance, database optimization, and scalable architecture.

+Frontend & Mobile Development:

+I build polished, responsive user interfaces across web and mobile.
+I am proficient in the modern JavaScript ecosystem (React, Vue, Svelte) for the web and specialize in cross-platform mobile architecture using Kotlin Multiplatform (KMP) and Flutter to deliver native-quality experiences efficiently.

+DevOps & Infrastructure:

+I bridge the gap between code and deployment.
+With a background in Pentesting and DevSecOps, I design systems that are secure by default.
+I manage containerized environments (Kubernetes), automate CI/CD pipelines, and implement deep observability to ensure system reliability.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/hassan-alkuheli/)